A low energy light fitting uses low energy light bulbs so it requires less electricity than a standard light fitting.

 As with normal light bulbs there are a variety of lamp holders and lamp caps that are used solely for low energy light bulbs.
 We have a page that shows the different types of lamp holders and lamp caps commonly in use today.

 In principle you should use low energy lighting everywhere.
 This might not always be possible as there are still a few limitations to the way the systems works.
-For instance, current low energy lights are not dimmable like standard lights, so if you need to be able to reduce the level of the lighting in a room (and you can't just turn some lights off) then low energy lighting might not be the best choice.
+For instance, many current low energy lights, such as many LED bulbs, are not dimmable like standard lights.
+If you need to be able to reduce the level of the lighting in a room (and you can't just turn some lights off) then some low energy lighting might not be the best choice.

 A low energy light fitting is installed in exactly the same way as any other light fitting.
 You don't need any extra wiring, or equipment.
 As with all electrical work, we recommend that you employ a qualified electrician to do the installation.

 You're in the right place!
 Browse our low energy products using the menus at the top left of this page.
-My Green Lighting is the UK's leading retailer of dedicated low energy light fittings.
+My Green Lighting is the UK's leading retailer of low energy light fittings and LED light bulbs.